nats-io/nats-architecture-and-design/adr-style-guide.md

 For larger documents (ADR-50 covers two related sub-features), introduce a top-level section per sub-feature, then repeat the Context → Design → Specifics layering inside each.

+## Conventions for document layout and style

+### General

+These details show up in nearly every ADR — be consistent:

+- **Subject patterns** — backtick the whole pattern, use angle-bracketed placeholders: `<prefix>.<uuid>.<seq>.$FI`.
+Document each placeholder.
+- **Headers** — backtick every header reference (`Nats-Batch-Id`).
+When introducing a header, give a concrete example value (`Nats-Batch-Sequence:1`).
+- **Go types** — use a fenced ```go block.
+Keep struct comments brief; they will be read as the spec.
+Include `json:` tags exactly as the wire format requires.
+Show a one-line example JSON payload immediately after the struct.
+- **Error tables** — three columns, `ErrCode | Code | Description`. `ErrCode` is the NATS-internal numeric code, `Code` is the HTTP-style status.
+Keep the description short and parenthesise the offending header or value.
+- **Limits** — express them as bullet lists with concrete numbers.
+State per-stream and per-server limits separately.
+- **Shell examples** — fenced ```bash blocks using the `nats` CLI to demonstrate user-visible behavior.
+Useful in the early sections to ground the design in something tangible.
+- **Field names** — when referencing struct fields in prose, backtick them (`AllowAtomicPublish`, `BatchSize`).

+### Cross-references

+- Link to other ADRs as `[ADR-8](adr/ADR-8.md)` from the README, or `ADR-8` in inline prose.
+The index already links them, so plain text is fine in body copy.
+- When refining another ADR, set the `Updates` metadata field and call out the relationship in the opening paragraph.
+- External references (blog posts, papers) go under a short `Related:` bullet list in the context section.

+### What to avoid

+- Don't fill the document with `MUST` / `SHOULD` / `MAY` language as if it were an IETF RFC.
+- Don't document individual minor decisions as standalone ADRs — see the README's "When to write an ADR" section.
+- Don't edit prior revisions in place to reflect a change of mind.
+Add a new revision row and update the body.
+- Don't invent variations of established protocol names (header casing, JSON field names) — match the existing convention exactly.
+-
 ## Design principles

+When designing server features, we follow the principals below, now all ADRs require these sections or require this to be checked against.
+If in doubt ask the user if this is a NATS Server feature that might need these checks and balanced.

+### No unbound resource usage

 ADRs describe behavior that runs inside long-lived servers.
 Designs must make that sustainable.
 The single most important principle: **nothing in the design may grow without a bound.** Anything that consumes memory, holds state, queues work, or extends startup or runtime cost has to have an explicit cap.